 - In Steel Saviour, the first Mini-Boss drops these near you, which explode in a large Sphere of Destruction.

-- Sly Cooper 3 features these as a hazard in some stages, as smallish items (often with their own inner tubes for flotation).
+- Sly 3: Honor Among Thieves features these as a hazard in some stages, as smallish items (often with their own inner tubes for flotation).
 The last chapter notes your approach to magnetic mines in a ship.
 The Cooper Gang avoided Critical Research Failure and Critical Existence Failure by bringing the ship from the prior chapter.
 Made primarily of wood.

 - Crysis had them for some reason.